flavienbwk/book-devops/eng/README.md

 ![Continuous accreditation process of Iron Bank images.\label{fig:continuous-accreditation-approved-images}](./images/continuous-accreditation-approved-images.png)

 In organizations dealing with highly sensitive data (i.e., data that can jeopardize a country's security or credibility if disclosed), the default policy is to authorize only the use of pre-approved libraries and images (_hardened images_).
 However, consider the impact of such a choice on development velocity.
-Ensure your security and SRE teams can keep up with the provision of libraries.
+Ensure your security and SRE teams can keep up with provisioning libraries.

 Since it's nearly impossible to manually analyze each development library to ensure it's flawless, software factories can rely on file signatures.
 Trusted editors sign each of their libraries[^GitlabSigningProcess], so continuous integration pipelines or system administrators can verify it hasn't been altered during transfer.
 Each trusted editor issues a certificate that the SRE team can integrate into its continuous integration pipelines to ensure downloaded packages haven't been tampered with.